jasonmimick/quickstart-mongodb-atlas-resources/README.md

-# MongoDB Atlas AWS CloudFormation Resources & Quickstart
+# MongoDB Atlas AWS CloudFormation Resources

 ***This file will be accurate post GA of the MongoDB Atlas Resource Provider for CloudFormation***